It is important to us and our audiences that Filmhouse remains in a city centre location that is easy to reach by public transport.

 Unique identity of Square and West End cultural quarter

 Significantly, a new Filmhouse on Festival Square could help to realise the vision of Edinburgh’s West End cultural quarter, including Usher Hall, Traverse Theatre, Royal Lyceum Theatre and extending beyond to the Edinburgh International Conference Centre, King’s Theatre, Edinburgh Printmakers, Odeon, Cameo, Cineworld and Edinburgh College of Art.
 The prominent new building and enhanced square would help to raise awareness of the cultural area and the City’s support for all art forms, offering a more usable and welcoming outdoor public space to meet and spend time in, and creating opportunities for people who enjoy and are inspired by arts and culture to come together.
-This unique atmosphere would enhance the Square’s sense of identity and provide a further draw for visitors.
+This unique atmosphere would enhance the Square’s sense of identity and provide a further draw for locals and visitors.

 The new Filmhouse building would be positioned to maintain open space around it to create a clear sense of the overall Square.
 Positioning the main entrance directly opposite Usher Hall would establish a strong connection between the two cultural buildings on either side of Lothian Road.